Table of Contents

 2. Importance of Water Supply

-(c) Types of treatment processes directly depend on the impurities in water at the source and the quality of water required by the consumers.
+c.
+Types of treatment processes directly depend on the impurities in water at the source and the water quality required by the consumers.

-(e) The distribution system depends on the elevation of the clear water reservoir and the elevation of the distribution area.
-In low-level areas water will directly flow under gravitational force but for high-level areas elevated tanks or pumping will be required.
+In low-level areas, water will directly flow under gravitational force, but for high-level areas, elevated tanks or pumping will be required.

-1. In this system, water is not stagnant in the pipe at any instant, and hence freshwater is always available.
+1. In this system, water is not stagnant in the pipe at any instant; hence, freshwater is always available.